hzeller/gstreamer-gapless-test/README.md

  prevents "about-to-finish" to work.

  Relevant bugs:
-   - [playbin: gapless playback using "about-to-finish" doesn't work with http URIs][gst-bug-698750]
+   - [#698750 playbin: gapless playback using "about-to-finish" doesn't work with http URIs][gst-bug-698750]
-   - [Gapless using about-to-finish appears broken][gst-bug-686153]
+   - [#686153 Gapless using about-to-finish appears broken][gst-bug-686153]

 To reproduce: